Pauan/Immutable/doc/doc.rst

   Returns a new Queue_ with no values.

-  This does not modify the Queue_, it returns a new Queue_.
+  This does not mutate the Queue_, it returns a new Queue_.

   This function runs in ``O(1)`` time.